Mij-Do/Mij-Do/README.md

 I’m also proud to have earned the AI Career Essentials Certificate from ALX, which opened my eyes to the transformative power of artificial intelligence as a tool for innovation and problem-solving in our daily lives and future careers.

+As a Linux enthusiast, I’ve been using Linux as my primary operating system and have found it to be an incredibly powerful, stable, and efficient platform for development and daily tasks.
+The flexibility and control it offers have significantly enhanced my workflow

 I strongly believe in continuous learning and hands-on practice, which is why I actively work on personal projects and contribute to my GitHub repositories.
 My ultimate goal is to create impactful, user-centric digital experiences.

 When I'm not coding, I enjoy sharing knowledge in my English study group, exploring tech trends, and occasionally indulging in my love for Marvel movies